kyriekevin/ModalAlchemy/README.md

 - Browse `/papers` for topic-based paper notes, each with publication date and reading summary.
 - Check `/exps` and `insights` for chronological records of hands-on work and evolving thoughts.
-- Visit `/notes` for distilled how-to guides, engineering tips, and comparative summaries.
+- Visit `/notes` and `codebase` for distilled how-to guides, engineering tips, and comparative summaries.

 ---